thomascchen/incrementer/README.md

 Run `mix test` to run the tests for the project.

 ## Load Testing
 I used a tool called [siege](https://www.joedog.org/siege-home/) for load testing this project in development.
 I've included a file with 1000 randomly generated test urls in `./siege/urls.txt`, which I generated using a simple script, which can be found and modified in `./siege/url_gen.exs`.
-To simulate heavy load on the server, start the server and then run:
+To simulate heavy load on the server, install siege by running `brew install siege`.
+Then start the server and run:
 ```
 siege -f siege/urls.txt -c 200 -i -t 20S
 ```